rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/monitors.rst

 check.
 The following table lists the required and optional attributes for Monitor HTTP and HTTPS:

-Table.
-Required and Optional Attributes for Monitor HTTP and HTTPS
+.. table:: Required and Optional Attributes for Monitor HTTP and HTTPS

 +----------------------------+----------------------------------------------+----------+
 | Name                       | Description                                  | Required |